 The Good News is that I have now posted a new version of LockRattler, 3.0, which should (fingers crossed) be properly signed.
-This is available from the pages about LockRattler 2, and here: lockrattler32
+The latest release is available from Downloads above.

 I had hoped that this version would also run in El Capitan.
 However, that is more easily said than done, as the current version of Xcode (which supports Swift 3) does not include the SDK for El Capitan support.
 I seriously doubt whether it will ever be possible for this app in its present form to run under El Capitan.